harrysingh1991/tvh-m3u-generator/README.md

       REFRESH_INTERVAL: "600" # Refresh interval in seconds
       SERVER_PORT: "9985" #Port for m3u and epg xml to be available from
 ```

+### Planned Improvements:

+Create channel list when container is started and cache it
+Return a cached list upon every request
+List to update depending on refresh interval.
+The script currently has a refresh interval and caches the list, but does nothing with that